Your Child's Development: A Resource and Information Fair

 Arlington Early Intervention Interagency Coordinating Council (AEIICC)

-The Arlington Early Intervention Interagency Coordinating Council is comprised of several Arlington County agencies, local community agencies, and Arlington parents.
+The Arlington Early Intervention Interagency Coordinating Council is comprised of several Arlington County agencies, Arlington Public Schools' offices, local community organizations, and Arlington parents.
 Its mission is to collaborate on ways to improve community services for families with children ages 0-5.

 Arlington County Department of Parks and Recreation